 The back of the hutch top was in excellent condition!
 I liked the “beadboard” look it had!
 The only change made to the back was applying the paint.
 Once everything was dry, I distressed it with my 220-grit sandpaper.

-In order to give this thrift store find some class, we added two shelving brackets from Hobby Lobby to the top to give it some character.
+In order to give this thrift store find some class, we added two shelving brackets from Hobby Lobby to the top.
+It gives the new bookcase some character.

 This was a pretty easy project.
 I love the farmhouse vibe it puts off!